emotiq/emotiq/README.md

     (asdf:system-source-directory :emotiq)

-### Ensure Quicklisp dependencies have been satified
+### Ensure Quicklisp dependencies have been satisfied

 This only needs to be performed once per installation.